Close

 Visa-Free Entry (90 Days)

-Citizens from the following countries can enter Guatemala without a visa for up to 90 days:
+Citizens from 86 jurisdictions can enter Guatemala without a visa for up to 90 days.
+This includes:

 • European Union countries (all 27 member states)